udeozo-ifeyinwa/Devops/README.md

 # Devops
-used for Test and learning purposes.
+Used for test and learning purposes.
 GoodLuck....